Wound Care Near Me

 We measured increases throughout most phases of the healing and tissue remodeling processes.
 Such increases are often less pronounced, or even almost absent, in chronic injuries which display impaired healing.
 Once regenerative treatment triggers, a chemokine and cytokine levels climb to those found in acute injuries.
 Healing can then progress in a more normal fashion.

 What is dermaPACE?

-Do you suffer from acute or chronic sores?
-Do they cause you pain, discomfort of embarrassment?
+Have acute or chronic sores?
+Are they painful, cause discomfort or embarrassment?
 Do open wounds put you at risk of developing infections or other serious medical conditions?
-If you answered yes to any of the previous questions, then the dermaPACE was designed for you.
+If you answered yes to any of the previous questions, then they designed dermaPACE for you.
 Using ultramodern advances in shockwave technology, the dermaPACE promotes speedy wound recovery.
-While shockwaves have been used in the medical arena for almost 30 years, they have remained exclusively in the domain of orthopedic and kidney stone procedures.
+While they’ve used shockwaves in the medical arena for almost 30 years, they remain exclusively in the domain of orthopedic and kidney stone procedures.
 As medical professionals became more familiar with the results of shockwave technologies, some started to notice evidence that there was an unintended effect on wound healing.
 What was at first anecdotal evidence, soon became verified by rigorous scientific studies.

-Thus, Pulsed Acoustic Cellular Expression (PACE) technology was developed.
+Thus, they developed Pulsed Acoustic Cellular Expression (PACE) technology.
 The dermaPACE is the first and only device to utilize specifically designed PACE protocols to treat wounds.

 How do dermaPACE Treatments Work?